-Tapered pins located on the Master plate mate with bushings in the Tool plate to ensure repeatable alignment during the coupling process.
+Tapered pins, located on the Master plate, mate with bushings in the Tool plate to ensure repeatable alignment during the coupling process.
 An extreme pressure grease is applied to the cam, male coupling, ball bearings, and pins to enhance performance and maximize the life of the Master plate assembly.

-Proximity sensors are designed into the body of the Master plate to verify the lock/unlock position of the piston and cam.
-The sensors provide the lock and unlock (L/U) signals through the control/signal module.
+Proximity sensors are designed into the body of the Master plate to detect Lock and Unlock positions of the locking mechanism.
+The sensors provide "lock" and "unlock" position signals to the customer's process controller.
+The sensors can be ordered separately.